Eligible and Ineligible Expenses

 Alberta 2 Authorization (with Departmental approval – opens the merchant codes for hotel and lodging.
 This allows hosting and hospitality expenses within a hotel including catering, bookings and hospitality.
 It is not for individual employee travel expenses.
 See the Alberta 2 Authorization Form for details.
 Gifts of alcohol.
 Other gifts of reasonable value may be purchased in accordance with the Gift Expenditure Policy.

-Parking Maintenance contract and agreements
+Parking Maintenance contracts and agreements

-Contacts and payments to individual and small unincorporated companies (i.e. sole proprietorships) for services
+Contracts and payments to individual and small unincorporated companies (i.e. sole proprietorships) for services

 Equipment rental exceeding 30 days